 - Minimize risks of data leaks

 - Keep data secure and minimize data breaches

 - Prevent malicious attacks

 Mitigating the risks of data violation protects organizations from reputation damage and high fines.
 According to the Ponemon Institute and IMB report, a global average total cost of a data breach is $3.86 million.

 At the same time, security of digital information is crucial for individuals.
 They need assurance that any personal data they share will stay safe.
 Without that basic level of trust, individuals will likely avoid sharing data at all, even when they have something to gain from doing so.

 The most important thing is to treat analytics data like any other source of personal data at an organization.
 This means applying good security practices such as:

 - Regular audits of internal processes and externally procured analytics software

-- Limiting access to data, such as granular user permissions and firewalls to prevent access from external networks
+- Limiting access to data, such as granular user permissions and (firewalls) for on-premises instances to prevent access from external networks

 - Data backup policies and data fallback mechanisms